Joshuasukirindou/Eshopping/README.md

 ## 1 - About us

-Our website application used Django for the database and its creation, and edit operations.
+This website application used Django for the database and its creation, and edit operations.
 This website application allows users to shopping online  with login , which means that clients should browse as a user.

 ## 2 - Main features